bebasid/bebasid/README.en.md

 ## License

-bebasid is licensed under [MIT license](https://github.com/bebasid/bebasid/blob/master/LICENSE)
+bebasid is licensed under [MIT license](https://github.com/bebasid/bebasid/blob/master/LICENSE).

 ---

 By using this application, you are agree to follow the rules that we have create and agree to take any risks caused.
-For the detail, see [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).
+For the detail, See the [RULES](https://github.com/bebasid/bebasid/blob/master/dev/readme/RULES.md).